Home » Schools & Education » Local Schools » Independent Secondary & P-12 Schools

 Brisbane Girls Grammar School enrolments

-If you would like to make an application for your daughter to attend Brisbane Girls Grammar School, please complete an enrolment application online through the School’s website.
+For further information, and to make an application for your daughter to attend Brisbane Girls Grammar School, please complete an online enrolment application through the School’s website.

 Enrolment fees at Brisbane Girls Grammar School